wsharpe41/BostonCityDataPython/README.md

 # Boston City Data Exercise
-## Download the data from https://pollysnips.s3.amazonaws.com/bostonEmployeeSalaries.json
+## Goal is to understand where Boston City spends its money
-### Write Python code to download the data into memory and then write a local json file bostoncity.json
+### Write Python code to load the data from json file into memory
 ### Explore the data to understand the fields
 ### Use Matplotlib to visually represent various aspects of the data
 ### In which areas does Boston spend the most money, teachers, fire fighters, police etc